-General Remarks CONDITION: The property is generally in a condition commensurate with age and type.
-One or two items of maintenance were noted and these should be attended to in due course.
-ACCOMMODATION: There is also a Utility Room and a Conservatory.
-ALTERATIONS: The property has been altered, a conservatory extension has been built at the rear and French doors installed providing access from the living room into the conservatory.
+CONDITION: The property is generally in a condition commensurate with age and type.

+Some items of repair and maintenance were noted and these should be attended to in due course.

+REMARKS: The property has been altered and extended, a two storey extension has been built at the side.
+The conservatory extension has been built at the rear and more recently the roof replaced with a pitched and tiled roof effectively creating a sun-room rather than a conservatory.

 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
-Essential Repairs No essential repairs.
-Estimated cost of essential repairs £ Retention recommended?
-Yes X No Amount £